BitsAndDroids/FlightConnector-Rust/connector-docs/src/ch01-01-installation.md

 ## WASM

-The WASM module unlocks more simulation variables to interact with.
-You can read a full explanation in the [WASM chapter](./ch06-00-wasm.md).
+The WASM module unlocks more simulation variables with which to interact.
+The [WASM chapter](./ch06-00-wasm.md) provides a full explanation.
 You're able to install the module by copying the entire wasm_module into the MFS2020 community package folder.

-If you wan't to ensure the module is properly installed you're able to follow these steps:
+If you want to ensure the module is properly installed, you're able to follow these steps:

 - Start MFS2020
 - Open the option menu